-Most women worry about breast lift surgery recovery time.
-If you are considering breast lift surgery, chances are that you have some questions.
+Most women considering a breast lift procedure to address sagging breasts, worry about the expected recovery time of this cosmetic surgery.
+If you are considering breast lift surgery (mastopexy), chances are that you have some questions about the healing process.

 Knowing how long it takes to get back on your feet is important, as you will need to make arrangements accordingly.

-You will have a follow-up appointment with your doctor the first or second day after the procedure.
+You will have a follow-up appointment with your doctor the first or second day after the breast lift procedure.

 If you had any drainage tubing attached, these will be removed at this appointment.